maksimKorzh/cmk-go/README.md

 <a href="https://maksimkorzh.github.io/cmkgo/">PLAY NOW!</a><br><br>
 Firefox mobile is working only with CPU backend because its WebGL has issues with floating point precision and calculates forward pass in a completely misleading way.

+# Thanks for testing
-Thanks to <strong>wurf3</strong> from OGS for reporting bug.
+ - <strong>wurf3</strong> from OGS for reporting Firefox Mobile bug
+ - <strong>ngenvi</strong> from OGS for questioning how EVAL works

 # GTP mode
 1. Download source code